MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-aged-receivables-back-dating.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The Aged Receivables (Back Dating) report allows you to analyze outstanding customer balances grouped by a customizable aging periods.
-The report can be aged by posting date, due date or document date.
-The report is categorized by payment terms code allowing you to quickly align net terms with aging buckets for efficient analysis.
-This technique enables you to prioritize collection efforts and manage cash flow more effectively.
+The **Aged Receivables (Back Dating)** report lets you analyze outstanding customer balances grouped by a customizable aging periods.
+You can age the report by posting date, due date, or document date.
+The report categorizes data by payment terms, so you can quickly align net terms with aging buckets for analysis.
+This technique lets you prioritize collection efforts and manage cash flow effectively.

 :::image type="content" source="media/finance/aged-receivables-snapshot.png" alt-text="Screenshot of the Aged Receivables (Back Dating) report" lightbox="media/finance/aged-receivables-snapshot.png":::

-## How to use the report
+## Use the report

-The target audience for the *Aged Receivables (Back Dating)* report is
+The audiences for the report are:

 - Executives
 - Finance Administrators

-As a finance administrator, you would use the Aged Receivables (Back Dating) report to identify overdue invoices and prioritize collection efforts.
-By reviewing the aging buckets you can focus on customers with significant outstanding balances that do not align with the allocated payment terms.
-Expanding the report matrix can help you identify specific invoices that are past due and need immediate action.
+Finance administrators use the report to identify overdue invoices and prioritize collection efforts.
+By reviewing the aging buckets, you can focus on customers with significant outstanding balances that don't align with payment terms.
+Expanding the report matrix can help you identify specific invoices that are past due and need action.

 <!-- ## Key Performance Indicators (KPIs)